Last updated on January 28, 2023 by Wandering our World

-Corfu or Kefalonia: Which is Easier to Travel To?
+Which Is Easier To Travel To?

 There is an airport in Corfu that has flights coming from multiple destinations in Europe so you’ll probably be able to find a direct flight to Corfu with relative ease.
 Plus all-year long you can catch a flight to Corfu from Athens, Preveza, Thessaloniki, and several major European cities.

 It’s worth noting that the airport is located about 3 km away from Corfu Town, but you can easily catch a public bus from the station that is next to the airport or take a taxi.

 And when it comes to ferries, there are plenty of options leaving from various ports on the Greek mainland, as well as some fellow Ionian islands, and the Brindisi port in Italy.

-Corfu or Kefalonia: Which Has the Better Resorts?
+Which Has The Better Resorts?

 Once you reach the island of your choice you’re going to need a place to stay, so which of these fine islands has the better resorts?

 Overall you’ll probably still be able to find a place to stay that fits your needs in either island, so let’s discuss some of our favourite options in both of these destinations.

 The Emelisse Nature Resort is a fantastic option if you’re staying in Kefalonia.
-The resort’s grounds include pools for both adults and children, restaurants, bars, a fitness center, a tennis court, a spa, and even an outdoor cinema.
-As far as a luxury option in Kefalonia, F Zeen Boutique Hotel is a great choice.
-It is an adults only hotel, but it offers fantastic sea views from the balconies and patios.
-Plus there’s also two swimming pools.
+The resort’s grounds include pools for both adults and children, restaurants, bars, a fitness center, a tennis court, a spa, and even an outdoor cinema!
+See photos and rates here.

-Corfu or Kefalonia: Which is the Better Choice?
+Corfu Or Kefalonia: Which Is The Better Choice?

 Whichever island you choose you’ll have a great time.
 That said, there’s notable differences between both that will influence your holiday choice.